xReniar/OCR-Dataset-Generator/docs/Dataset.md

-# Dataset
+# Data folder structure
-Inside the `data` folder, there are folders for every dataset specified in the `config.json`.
+Inside the `data` folder, are stored every downloaded dataset specified in the `config.json`.
 Below is shown the structure of the `data` folder:
 ```bash
 .
 └── data